digbmc/cwd-toolkit/_projects/how-to/embedded-content.md

 ## Embed Code
 To embed any type of content, you would need an embed code first.
 An embed code is a block of HTML that is placed in another page and renders a visual element — a video, social media post, form, or page — from another website or source.
-<a href="https://blog.hubspot.com/marketing/embed-social-media-posts-guide" style="color: purple; text-decoration: underline;">You can follow this detailed guide to get the embed code for any type of content.</a>
+<a href="https://blog.hubspot.com/marketing/embed-social-media-posts-guide" style="color: peach; text-decoration: underline;">You can follow this detailed guide to get the embed code for any type of content.</a>

 ## Steps to embed content
 1. To embed any type of content, change the first line of the markdown file where you want to embed your content to layout: single.
 This will apply the single.html layout on your respective markdown file.